Australia Petrol & Diesel — 2026 Two-Scenario Forecast

 Scenario 2: +16 c/L Jul 1 partial cliff, then +16 c/L full expiry Aug 2

-Forecast model · GEF supply-chain analysis · observed retail prices from ACCC Weekly Fuel Price Monitoring (5 largest cities); stocks from PM&C Fuel Supply Taskforce + DCCEEW MSO weekly reporting · scenarios are illustrative, not guarantees · refreshed after each official print (ACCC Fridays) and on policy events global-energy-flow.com · June 23, 2026
+Forecast model · GEF supply-chain analysis · observed retail prices from ACCC Weekly Fuel Price Monitoring (5 largest cities); stocks from PM&C Fuel Supply Taskforce + DCCEEW MSO weekly reporting · scenarios are illustrative, not guarantees · refreshed after each official print (ACCC Fridays) and on policy eventsglobal-energy-flow.com · July 15, 2026

 MethodThis is a scenario forecast, not a prediction.
-The observed Feb-Jun line is built from ACCC Weekly Fuel Price Monitoring reports plus the PM&C Fuel Supply Taskforce page (multiple consecutive improving official prints through the ACCC June 12 reading, the latest plotted point).
-The Jun-Dec branches are illustrative model paths, not guarantees; the real outcome will depend on the federal cabinet's June decision on the excise cut, the actual restart date and ramp-up rate of the Geelong RCCU, the pace of any US-Iran diplomatic settlement, whether Iran follows through on its Bab el-Mandeb extension threat, international refined-product benchmark movements through summer (which is winter in Australia), and weather-driven demand.
-The model is anchored on the ACCC June 12 reading and the May 4 Viva Energy guidance, and is refreshed after each official print (ACCC publishes Fridays, Australia time) — and immediately upon any cabinet excise decision or confirmed Geelong restart.
-Re-weighted June 16 after the US-Iran interim deal unwound the Hormuz crude premium.
-Sources: ACCC Weekly Fuel Price Monitoring Reports (March 27 to May 29, 2026); PM&C Fuel Supply Taskforce public-information page; Viva Energy May 4 ASX disclosure on Geelong RCCU restart; Australian Taxation Office April 2026 excise duty rates; DCCEEW MSO weekly reporting; Australian Institute of Petroleum public statements; IEA Oil Market Report May 2026.
+The observed Feb-Jul line is built from ACCC Weekly Fuel Price Monitoring reports plus the PM&C Fuel Supply Taskforce page.
+REBUILT Jul 31: the observed line now runs through ACCC's own confirmed 20th report (179.5 c/L, Jul 22) rather than this page's prior Jul 17 estimate, which understated the real trajectory by roughly 16 c/L. The Jul-Dec branches are illustrative model paths, not guarantees; the real outcome will depend on the federal cabinet's Aug 2 decision on the remaining excise relief, the alkylation unit repair timeline at Geelong, the pace of the Hormuz/Bab el-Mandeb crisis (Day 153, CRITICAL — this week's direct US strike on Iran and the Damietta drone strike near Suez both point toward continued pressure), international refined-product benchmark movements through winter (Australia's southern-hemisphere season), and weather-driven demand.
+The model is anchored on the ACCC-confirmed Jul 22 print and the Jun 23 Geelong restart, and is refreshed after each official print (ACCC publishes Fridays, Australia time) — and immediately upon any cabinet excise decision or Geelong status change.
+Sources: ACCC Weekly Fuel Price Monitoring Reports (including the confirmed 19th and 20th report 5-city prints); PM&C Fuel Supply Taskforce public-information page; Viva Energy Jun 23 ASX disclosure on Geelong RCCU restart; Prime Minister of Australia Jun 20 media release (fuel excise relief extended to Aug 2); Australian Taxation Office excise duty rates; DCCEEW MSO weekly reporting.
 Per-disruption detail and the live AU shortage map at global-energy-flow.com/shortages/australia/.